 Handling CAPTCHAs with Third-Party Solvers

-When Cloudflare escalates to CAPTCHA challenges, Cloudscraper integrates with solving services:
+When Cloudflare escalates to CAPTCHA challenges, Cloudscraper integrates with solving services.

 scraper = cloudscraper.create_scraper(